monster-penguin/BIOS-Preservation-Tool/README.md

 The blob count on the `Blobs stored:` line can exceed the canonical count.
 This happens when multiple verified regional variants of the same BIOS are stored (e.g. Japanese and US versions of the same file).
 Both count as one canonical but two blobs.

-The `via alias` line in the summary counts canonicals whose physical bytes are already stored under a different canonical name — they have no blob of their own but are fully resolved.
-They are included in the total so the summary canonical count matches the manifest.
+Canonicals whose physical bytes are stored under a different canonical name (aliases) are rolled into the `verified` count in the summary — they have no blob of their own but staging produces a verified file for them, so they are functionally verified from a user's perspective.
+The alias relationship is preserved internally for diagnostics (see DEVELOPER_NOTES §4).

 ### Shopping list row count